Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: De-convolution

-According to the reaches of \cite{Makinen:2020gvh} and \cite{Ni:2022kxn}, considering our GPU performance, we primarily focus on two sizes of convolutional kernels, $32$ and $16$, at the beginning of the input.
+According to the reaches of \cite{Makinen:2020gvh} and \cite{Ni:2022kxn}, and considering the memory limitations of the GPU used, we primarily focus on two sizes of convolutional kernels, $32$ and $16$, at the beginning of the input.
 The size of the convolutional kernel determines the field of view for convolution, and the sizes under consideration are $5\times5$ and $3\times3$.
 To achieve the desired output dimension, we employ ``same'' padding for both convolution and transpose convolution to manage the boundaries of the samples.
 The stride parameter determines the step size at which the convolutional kernel traverses the image.
 In our model, we preserve the default settings, where the convolutional stride is $1$ and the transpose convolution stride is $2$.

 Table~\ref{tab:unet} demonstrates the specific hyperparameters used in the network.
 The analysis employed the Adam optimizer with standard TensorFlow parameters~\citep{Kingma2014AdamAM,Sashank:2019abs}, and set $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 These hyperparameters were meticulously tuned to optimize the network.
 Ultimately, the optimal values for the initial number of convolutional filters, and batch size were set to $32$ and $2$, respectively.
-The total number of trainable parameters in this network is $7.4\times10^6$, with a total of $9.04\times10^6$ trainable parameters.
+The total number of parameters in this network is $9.04\times10^6$, with a total of $7.4\times10^6$ trainable parameters.
 Considering the presence of positive and negative values induced by temperature fluctuations in HI data, we selected the ReLU and LeakyReLU activation functions with an alpha value of 1.0 to address this relationship.
 Figure~\ref{fig:loss} illustrates the evolution of the loss function throughout the training process.